Working as a Retail Manager [NOC 0621]

 Source: WorkBC Career Profile 0621

 The retail trade includes everything from small corner stores to large department stores.
-The unemployment rate in this industry is low.

 Job Outlook in BC